intro-to-data-science-22-workshop/15-MeasuringAndImprovingPerformance-Smith-Garro/README.md

 ## Statement of contributions

-**Simon Munzert** prepared the practice material and post-processed the recording.
+**Luke Smith** prepared the practice material, the improving performance R coding and markdown text, and the base PPT text for the improving performance section.

-**Kermit the Frog** prepared the presentation slides and recording.
-He also provided an example to the practice material.
+**Carmen Garro** prepared the presentation slides and recording.
+She also did the measuring performance R coding and put together the Rmarkdown file.